 When Christine Michel Carter’s morning alarm goes off, it’s go-time, beginning each morning trying to get her kids up and out for school.
 And on weekdays when her kids have a classroom party or recital, you can bet Christine will be in the audience.
 That’s because she’s a mom to nine-year-old Maya and five-year-old Wes.
-She’s also a global marketing expert, author and advocate for working mothers.
+She’s also a global marketing expert, author, instagram rockstar (done with sass and hilarity) and most importantly, an advocate for working mothers.

-Maya spent a month in the NICU and about a week before her discharge, Carter received a crash course, in a storage room, on CPR just in case her daughter needed it at home.
+Maya spent a month in the NICU.
+A week before her discharge, Carter received a crash course in CPR in a storage room of the hospital, just in case her daughter needed it at home.

 “My whole experience was so rushed; I was never talked to about feeding,” Carter recalls.
 “I tried to read up as much as I could but felt anxiety creep in as I read the millions of pamphlets that were just slight variations on the same damn thing.
 I got frustrated and didn’t want to read anything, then felt anxious because I wasn’t reading.”